walletd/walletd/README.md

 ### Building the docs

-Docs can be build the the following:
+Docs can be built using the following:

 ```
 cargo doc --no-deps --open
 ```

 ## Contributing
-If you are interested in contributing to WalletD, please take a look at our [CONTRIBUTING](CONTRIBUTING).
+If you are interested in contributing to WalletD, please take a look at our [CONTRIBUTING](https://github.com/walletd/walletd/blob/main/CONTRIBUTING.md).

 ## License
 WalletD is distributed under the terms of both the MIT license and the Apache License (Version 2.0).